Skip to main content

 Every child, no matter where they live, deserves to live a safe, happy and healthy life.
 However, right now, one in six children around the world - over 449 million children - are living in a conflict zone.
 This means more children are living and growing up in extremely insecure and frighteningly challenging situations that could harm them for life.

 The prolonged exposure to war and uncertainty means that many children are in a state of ‘toxic stress’.
-Children in Syria, Yemen, Gaza, Ukraine and many other war-torn countries share the same experiences of loss, destruction and could have lifelong implications on their physical and psychological wellbeing.
+Children in Syria, Haiti, Yemen, Gaza, Ukraine and many other war-torn countries share the same experiences of loss, destruction and could have lifelong implications on their physical and psychological wellbeing.

 Children have been bombed and starved.
 They have seen their friends and families die, and schools and homes turned to rubble.
 They have been denied food, medicine and vital aid, and been torn away from their lives as they flee the fighting.